rkq/docs/java_platform.md

 </bean>
 ```

+*Note that FilterChainProxy does not invoke standard filter lifecycle methods on the filters it is configured with.
+We recommend you use Spring’s application context lifecycle interfaces as an alternative, just as you would for any other Spring bean.*

 The order that filters are defined in the chain is very important.
 Irrespective of which filters you are actually using, the order should be as follows:

 * ChannelProcessingFilter, because it might need to redirect to a different protocol